rjray/advent-2022-clojure/src/advent_of_code/README.md

 NGL...
 I gave up on this and used someone else's Python solution just to get past it.
 The code I'm checking in is incomplete and incorrect for part 1.
 I am not happy about this.

+(**Edit: 12/19**: Having solved day 19 by use of the `PersistentQueue` interface, I returned to this one.
+I was able to get the correct answers for both part 1 and part 2 with no change to my code other than using `PersistentQueue` in place of my sequence-based queue.
+Feeling marginally better, now.)

 ## day17.clj

 Day 17 (12956/8238).